evolvingstuff/vdw2/content/posts/uvb-has-some-association-with-cataracts.md

 UVB Is primarily absorbed in front part of your eye (the cornea and the lens)

-See also <a href="/posts/cataracts-and-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Cataracts and Vitamin D - many studies">Cataracts and Vitamin D - many studies</a> 12 as of April 2023
+See also [Cataracts and Vitamin D - many studies](/posts/cataracts-and-vitamin-d-many-studies) 12 as of April 2023

 ---